anunayjoshi29/recipe-service/README.md

     ```

 2. Run:
    This will start the application and a PostgreSQL database in separate containers.
-Also, it will create the required tables and insert some sample data.
+Also, it will create the required tables and insert some sample data from file init.sql.
     ```bash
     docker compose up --build
     ```